Coventry Cultural Challenge

 Make Life Better In Coventry

-• Following its year as UK City of Culture, Coventry has become a rich place for cultural data.
+• Following its year as UK City of Culture, Coventry became a rich place for cultural data.

 • How could these data be used to define concepts and ideas that could ‘make life better in Coventry’?